|Irish people have been turning off the heating in their |

 It's the same with the gas held deep beneath the rocks in Ireland.
 The process to free that gas and bring it to the surface so that it can be distributed to the homes and schools and businesses of Ireland is called hydraulic fracturing, or fracking.

-The introduction of fracking is the source of America's energy revolution, which has seen prices of natural gas fall sharply and will lead America to energy independence
+The introduction of fracking is the source of America's energy revolution, which has seen prices of natural gas fall sharply and will lead America to energy independence.
+Fracking could well work a similar miracle in Ireland, but we lack the political will to ensure that local concerns are allayed and trouble-making environmentalists* are sidelined.

 So for the foreseeable future Ireland will be denied cheap natural gas, whether Irish or imported from America.
 The carbon tax, however, will remain as a daily kick in the head, an additional extra cost on top of our exorbitantly expensive natural gas.
 The Irish government's position remains "keep shivering."
 We vote for them, though, so we have only oursevles to blame.